GautamDeepak/GEARS/Intro_RS_Prac06.md

 ### Objective

-The objective of this lab is to further your understanding of the image classification process, improve the classification from last week, and learn how to evaluate image classification results and conduct an accuracy assessment using independent validation data.
+The objective of this Prac is to further your understanding of the image classification process, improve the classification from last week, and learn how to evaluate image classification results and conduct an accuracy assessment using independent validation data.

 ----------

-## 1. Load up your previous classification from last week
+## 1. Load up your previous classification work on Google EarthEngine

-Open you script from last week's lab.
-If you did not save it, repeat the steps from [Lab 4](https://github.com/GautamDeepak/Intro_RS/edit/master/Intro_RS_Prac04.md) and be sure to save it this time.
+1. Open you script from previous classification Prac last week's Prac.
+Make any minor change (e.g. add an enter at the end of the script) so you can save the script under new name (e.g. Prac06).

+2. If you did not save the script in Prac04, repeat the steps from [Prac 4](https://github.com/GautamDeepak/Intro_RS/blob/master/Intro_RS_Prac04.md) and be sure to save it this time.
 I have provided the full code below, but remember that you need to manually collect the training data and assign landcover properties.
 ```JavaScript
 // Lets filter the image collection to get a single image
 var anImage = L8